yamireham-oo/employee-attrition-dashboard/README.md

 Key Insights:

-69 employees flagged high risk
+1/ 69 employees flagged high risk.

-Overtime employees attrite more than non-overtime Sales Representatives have by far the highest attrition (39.8%), with Lab Technicians (23.9%) and HR (23.1%) roughly tied for second
+2/ Overtime employees attrite more than non-overtime.

+3/ Sales Representatives have by far the highest attrition (39.8%), with Lab Technicians (23.9%) and HR (23.1%) roughly tied for second.

-0-1 year tenure employees attrite the most
+4/ 0-1 year tenure employees attrite the most.

-Overtime's effect varies by role: Lab Techs jump from 16% → 50%, Managers only 1% → 15%
+5/ Overtime's effect varies by role: Lab Techs jump from 16% → 50%, Managers only 1% → 15%.